-Art isn't always light, bright and beautiful.
-There are dark representations throughout its history.
-Whatever the theme: gritty, macabre, somber, slightly disturbing and sometimes darkly humorous, for whatever the reason, it appeals to our primal side.
-Wander this darker gallery but remember to turn the light on when you leave.
+Art ain't always light and bright.
+There are dark representations throughout.
+Whatever the theme: gritty, macabre, somber, disturbing, inappropriate or dark humor, whatever the reason, it obviously carries an appeal.
+Wander through this somewhat inky gallery.
+Just remember to turn the light on when you leave.

-This piece was inspired by something as simple and mundane as cleaning out my closets and cupboards.
-Cleaning House can be interpreted one of two ways; sucking out the clutter of manipulated thought to prepare fertile ground for purity and truth to thrive OR providing a clean space in which to house more crap.
+This piece was inspired by something as mundane as cleaning out my closets and cupboards.
+Cleaning House can be interpreted one of two ways; sucking out the clutter of manipulated thought to prepare fertile ground for truth and beauty to thrive OR providing a clean space in which to house more crap.
 Let the beholder decide.

-From horror movies to music to art, October is a month made to indulge in dark themes.
+From horror movies to music to art, October is a month made for dark themes, as long as one doesn't take them too seriously.
 And far be it from an artist born in October to pass up an opportunity.
-Such as this recently finished piece, the second feature of my Halloween series created especially for that October vibe.
+Such as this piece, the second feature of my Halloween series created especially for that October vibe.

-Despite the repulsive reign of the Nazi regime, it has remained a bizzarely fascinating subject throughout the decades.
-From best-selling books to movies, it's a dark dot in 20th century history that nightmares are made of.
-This illustration is based on a screen shot from the movie 'Dead Snow Zombies'.
-If you thought Nazis were scary in their corporeal state, the flesh-eating undead ones are even more so.
+Despite the reign of the Nazi regime being quite repulsive, it's bizzarely kept alive through the decades.
+From best-selling books to movies, it's a dark dot on 20th century history that nightmares are made of.
+This piece was created from a screen shot of the movie 'Dead Snow Zombies'.
+If you thought Nazis were scary in their corporeal state, the flesh-eating undead ones are more so.

 This piece is pure noir...a little edgy, a lot dark, the crying female pure pulp with her nose and mascara running freely.
 And since Monday is a day that’s universally disliked (recall the song I Don’t Like Mondays by the Boomtown Rats), it’s a day made for noir, and as with all noir, this piece is not for the socially sensitive.